-For its services to the Trust, the Investment Manager is paid an investment management fee pursuant to an investment management agreement between the Manager and the Investment Manager dated April 25, 2013 (the "Investment Management Agreement"), which fee is the responsibility of the Trust.
+For its services to the Trust, the Investment Manager is paid an investment management fee pursuant to an investment management agreement between the Manager and the Investment Manager dated April 25, 2013 (the "Investment Management Agreement"), which fee is an amount equal to 0.33% of the average Net Asset Value of the Trust per annum, plus applicable taxes, calculated and payable monthly in arrears.
+The investment management fee payable to the Investment Manager is the responsibility of the Trust.

 The duties of the Investment Manager under the Investment Management Agreement include identifying business opportunities, performing all acts as may be in its judgment necessary or appropriate to the management of the investment portfolio in accordance with, among other things, the investment objectives, investment strategies and investment restrictions of the Trust, entering into agreements and executing any documents required to make investments for the investment portfolio, renewing or extending or participating in the renewal or extension of any securities in the investment portfolio, issuing such orders and directions to the custodian as may be necessary or appropriate with respect to the disposition and application of monies or securities of the investment portfolio from time to time held by the custodian, and providing such other investment advisory, portfolio management, and related services to the Trust as the Manager may reasonably request from time to time.

 These and other services of the Investment Manager are not exclusive to the Manager or the Trust.
 The Investment Manager may provide services of a similar nature to other clients.
-However, the Investment Manager is held under a standard of care whereby it must execute its duties to the Trust on a basis which is fair and reasonable to the Trust, and must act honestly, in good faith, with a view to the best interests of the Trust, and in connection therewith, shall exercise the degree of care, diligence, and skill that a reasonably prudent investment manager would exercise in the circumstances.
+However, the Investment Manager is held under a standard of care whereby it must execute its duties to the Trust on a basis which is fair and reasonable to the Trust, and must act honestly, in good faith, with a view to the best interests of the

+Trust, and in connection therewith, shall exercise the degree of care, diligence, and skill that a reasonably prudent investment manager would exercise in the circumstances.